 The green icon in the corner of your VPN application means one thing only: the software client is connected to the VPN server.
 It doesn't say your browser goes through the tunnel.
 It doesn't say your DNS queries are encrypted.
 It doesn't say WebRTC isn't leaking your real IP via JavaScript.
 It doesn't say IPv6 isn't bypassing the tunnel directly to your ISP.
 Here's the check-list to really verify in 2026 - five minutes, five tests, and you know exactly where you stand.
 It's the express complement to our complete VPN audit in 7 steps for routine verifications.

-Test #1 — Your public IP actually changed
+Test #1 - Did your public IP actually change?

 The fastest and most visible test.
 Without VPN, open the My IP tool and note the displayed address and ISP name (Orange, Free, SFR, Bouygues if in France).
 To understand what your public address actually reveals beyond the basic ISP label, see our deep-dive on what your IP address says about you.
 Activate VPN, reload the page.
 The IP must be completely different: not just one last digit changed but a fully new range.
 The ISP must also change - it must show a datacenter host name (Tefincom for NordVPN, Tata Communications, M247, Datacamp, OVH) and no longer your residential provider.